Azure-Samples/ms-identity-dotnet-adfs-to-aad/1-ADFS-Host/1-3-Directory-Extensions/README.md

 To test the migration, you can access [Graph Explorer](https://aka.ms/ge) and sign-in using an AD FS user who has some of the extra attributes set.

-Once signed-in and accepted the consent screen, run the query for the URL: `https://graph.microsoft.com/beta/me`, and the extra attributes will be presented in the result.
+Once signed-in and accepted the consent screen, run the query for the URL, `https://graph.microsoft.com/beta/me`, and the extra attributes will be presented in the result.

 >Note: When you sync Directory Extensions via Azure AD Connect tool, their name on Microsoft Graph will have an auto-generated prefix that **cannot be edited**.
 For instance, if you have an extension called `regionDivision` and use the tool so sync it with Azure AD, its name will be transformed to something like: `extension_90f5761cbd854b259d47fde20b522087_regionDivision`.
 [Learn more about it here](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-sync-feature-directory-extensions#configuration-changes-in-azure-ad-made-by-the-wizard).